-One year I sat waiting my turn at the recital half-heartedly listening to my teacher’s general remarks.
+One year I sat waiting my turn at the recital, half-heartedly listening to my teacher’s general remarks.
 Amongst the blah-blah-blah I heard phrases like “one student stood above the rest” and “the judges noted a dramatic improvement in technique.”
 She was talking about me.

 I hoped I’d saved face by getting it right the second time.
 Afterwards, however, Mother wasn’t buying it.
-All she could do was softly shake her head while repeating “you started over…you started over…”
+All she could do was softly shake her head while whispering “you started over…you started over…”

 The discipline I had as a child puzzles me now.
 Today, hands that once glided over Mozart can barely pick out chopsticks.
 And the embouchure that framed my triple-tonguing has been destroyed by years of, well, tonguing of another sort.

 Skills may have atrophied but my appreciation for music has never waned.
 Like the video of Chris Montez’s exhilarating Let’s Dance.
 I’ve been obsessed with it lately.